[From Johnson's Guide, 1850]

 Ramsey

 This town is situated in the parish of Maughold, and about the centre of the fine bay to which it gives its name.
 The streets are narrow and irregular, but contain a few good houses.
 The market-place is large, and on Saturdays presents an animated appear ance.
-Ramsey is fifteen miles and a quarter nortk from Douglas by the east coast road, and twenty-five by the western road ; twenty-five miles north-east from Castletown, and sixteen north-east from Peel.
-This town is becoming very fashionable as a wateringplace, being more retired than Douglas.
+Ramsey is fifteen miles and a quarter north from Douglas by the east coast road, and twenty-five by the western road ; twenty-five miles north-east from Castletown, and sixteen north-east from Peel.
+This town is becoming very fashionable as a watering place, being more retired than Douglas.
 The bay affords good shelter from the western gales, and a proposal was made to Government to make an harbour capable of admitting large vessels, but owing to the apathy of the people, has for a time at least been abandoned.
 Some improvements on a minor scale are, however, in process.

 A large windmill has lately been built at the northern entrance to the town, by J. Monk, Esq., to whose enterprise and activity the public are much indebted.
-The cod and herring fisheries employ a considerable number of the population ; and until , lately several hundreds found occupation in the extensive ship-building yards on the north side of the river, from which vessels of large burthen have been frequently launched.
+The cod and herring fisheries employ a considerable number of the population ; and until , lately several Hundreds found occupation in the extensive ship-building yards on the north side of the river, from which vessels of large burthen have been frequently launched.
 It is to be hoped, however, that their operations may be shortly renewed.
 From Ramsey the visitor may form a variety of pleasant excursions, either on foot, or with vehicles.
 The glens and mountains in the neighbourhood claim the attention of the tourist, and though they do not, as has been previously remarked, present the majestic features of the Scottish or Welsh scenery, possess beauties peculiarly their own, on which the eye of taste will dwell with pleasure.

 St. Paul's Chapel, in the Market-place, is a small neat building.
 The present Chaplain is the Rev. William Kermode.
 The Scottish Seceders have a Chapel here, and there are several belonging to the Primitive and Wesleyan Methodists.
 The annual Cattle Fairs are held on the 25th of March, and the 8th of November.